Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Final Thoughts

-Let’s wrap this post up with some closing thoughts.
 What is the best app or online course for learning Japanese?
-The answer is of course, it depends—mainly on what level of fluency you’re trying to obtain, how much you want to spend, and what type of learner you are.
+It just depends on what level of fluency you’re trying to obtain, how much you want to spend, and what type of learner you are.

 FAQ